euxhenh/phenotype-cover/README.rst

-This repository provides two algorithms for the phenotype cover (PC) biomarker selection problem.
+This repository provides two algorithms for the phenotype cover (PC) biomarker selection problem introduced in the paper:
+"`Multiset multicover methods for discriminative marker selection<https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(22)00229-6>`_".
 GreedyPC is based on the extended greedy algorithm to set cover, and CEM-PC is based on the cross-entropy-method.

 Install via